Artpou/-MT2022_PROJ01_WIKI/docs/comment_delete.md

 **Permissions required** :

-User is in relation to the Article requested:
+User is in relation to the comment requested:

 * Owner `OO`